We are proud to be part of Erasmus + Youth in Action Project, Raivotech

 - Women in Digital Initiatives (WIDE) in Luxembourg.

-The second meeting took place in Thessaloniki, Greece, where our partner Hellas for US is based:
+The second meeting took place in Thessaloniki, Greece, where our partner Hellas for US is based and where led a training for youth workers:

 During these three days of collaborative training, youth workers were able to build on knowledge and share their experience in engaging with volunteers in the digital field.